felix-r/felix-r.github.io/README.md

 The total number of business applications seems relatively stable but shows a sudden increase in the year 2020, coinciding with the outbreak of the pandemic.
 The raw data shows cyclical behavior within one year.
 That's why the seasonally adjusted data was plotted additionally and will be used for further analysis.
-Since even the adjusted data shows large volatility in the year 2020, the dataset was split in two time ranges to compare pre- and pos-pandemic behavior:
+Since even the adjusted data shows large volatility in the year 2020, the dataset was split in two time ranges to compare pre- and post-pandemic behavior:
 Data before 2020 is considered pre-COVID, and data after 2020 post-COVID.
 The data for the year 2020 was omitted in this analysis to take out effects during that re-adjustment phase of the economy directly after the outbreak of the pandemic.

-Looking at average monthly applications shows that the numbers approximately doubled after 2020, copmared to the pre-COVID era.
+A look at the average monthly applications shows that the numbers approximately doubled after 2020, copmared to the pre-COVID era.

 ## 2. How did the trend in applications change pre- and post-pandemic?